DrTreEsq/GitHub_Portfolio/HowTos/Deploy_AI.md

         After which you can install the packages using the command pip install -r requirements.txt.

-Currently our start-here branch has the saved model file, as well as the Jupyter notebook used in creating the model.
-The notebook also has the code that implements our API feature.
-That is, it implements predicting the food class of an image based on its URL link.
+Currently the start-here branch should have the saved model file, as well as a Jupyter notebook used in creating the model.
+The notebook should also has the code that implements your API feature.

 #### 1. PYTHON
 In the root directory, create a main.py file.
 In that file, add the following lines of code: